Reverse Image Search

 To find the image’s original creators or owners:

-If it turns out to be that you are the original owner of a photo, you can simply perform an image search on mobile into search bar and find out who is using your artwork without returning the credit to you.
+If it turns out to be that you are the original owner of a photo, you can simply perform an image search on mobile into the search bar and find out who is using your artwork without returning the credit to you.

 To dredge up or rout out fake accounts:

 Just as finding plagiarized photos, you can search for an image for your personal photos to see if anyone is using them on a fake social media account use Facebook image search.
 This protects your reputation and personal identity.